 Guidance and regulations for schools are set out in a number of documents from the Department for Education.
-This includes from the Governors' Handbook and the Ringwood School Master Funding Agreement, both of which are summarised in Appendix 1.
-The most comprehensive information, however, comes from the "Charging for School Activities" document, that is outlined below.
+This include the Ringwood School Master Funding Agreement, which is in Appendix 2.
+The most comprehensive information, however, comes from the "Charging for School Activities" document, that is included as Appendix 1.

-2. "Charging for School Activities"
+2. The Policy Applying for Ringwood School